waterbear-cloud/paco/docs/paco-config.rst

       - A valid CIDR v4 block or an empty string
       -
     * - segment
-      - TextReference
+      - PacoReference
-      - Segment reference
+      - Segment
-      -
+      - Paco Reference to `Segment`_.
       -